 The new-fangled grace and love passivity that is quite common in Evangelical circles these days had no place in my life.
-James said “faith without works is dead.”
+James said faith without works is dead.
 While I knew that good works saved no one, I strove to show my love, devotion, and dedication to God through my good works.
-As a pastor, I expected churches services to be orderly.
+As a pastor, I expected church services to be orderly.
 I expected parishioners to give 100% of themselves to the work of God.
-I taught them, and tried to live by example, that God deserved 100% of our time, effort, and money.
+I taught them and tried to live by example that God deserved 100% of our time, effort, and money.
 Think of what Jesus did for us, I often said.
 Should we not give our all for him?

-Since leaving the ministry 12 years ago and leaving the Christianity 5 years later, I have been on a path towards regaining self-worth and personal identity.
+Since departing the ministry fifteen years ago, and leaving Christianity three years later, I have been on a path towards regaining self-worth and personal identity.
 Christian perfectionism robbed me of my humanity, and here I am, an aged, broken-down ex-preacher learning what it is to be human.
 My focus and standard of conduct have changed dramatically.
 My list of “sins” is much smaller than it ever has been.
-Bit by bit I am learning to just live life and enjoy what comes my way.
-Above all, I’m working to embrace my imperfection.
-This isn’t easy and it doesn’t mean I no longer strive to be better in areas where I need improvement.
+Bit by bit, I am learning to just live life and enjoy what comes my way.
+Above all, I’m working to embrace my imperfections.
+This isn’t easy, and it doesn’t mean I no longer strive to be better in areas where I need improvement.
 The difference now is that the standard has changed.
 There’s no God to please and no church demanding perfection.
-I’m free to be who I am, a man who still craves order, but who is learning that it is okay if the window valances at the dentist’s office are off-center or the pictures in the doctor’s waiting are crooked.
+I’m free to be who I am, a man who still craves order, but who is learning that it is okay if the window valances at the dentist’s office are off-center, or the pictures in the doctor’s waiting room are crooked.

 How about you?
-How you have a story to tell about how Christian perfectionism affected your life?
+Do you have a story to tell about how Christian perfectionism affected your life?
 Please share your thoughts in the comment section.